What is it about STUFF and guilt?

-Over the past couple of months, as I have found myself doing lots of interviews to promote the release of my new book Unstuffed, this is one question that has come up again and again and again–why do we feel so guilty about all the stuff in our lives?
+As I was writing my book Unstuffed, this was a question that came up again and again and again–why do we feel SO guilty about all the stuff in our lives?

 Start decluttering your home with our Clutter Free Cheat Sheet.
 Simply click the button below to get your Clutter Free Cheat Sheet delivered straight to your inbox!